 Like many CalPERS members, you may have expired or unused medications that should be disposed of safely and securely.
 These medications are a public safety issue that may lead to accidental or inappropriate use in the home by family members or friends.

 If thrown away, these medications can be found by those who may be seeking them.
 If flushed down the toilet, they may eventually contaminate our oceans and water supply.
 Here are some best practices with unused or outdated prescription medications:

-- Take advantage of National Prescription Drug Take Back Day on April 27, 2019.
+- Every six months, take advantage of National Prescription Drug Take Back Day.
 This day aims to provide a safe, convenient, and anonymous means of disposing of prescription drugs.
 If you prefer to dispose of your prescription drugs at any time, please check the Drug Enforcement Administration (DEA) Diversion Control Division website to locate a collection site near you or call your local law enforcement department.

 - Pharmacy take-back programs are a secure and environmentally sound way to dispose of expired medications.
 Ongoing drop-off programs are usually available at participating pharmacies.
 Simply bring in your expired or unwanted medication—it’s best to call or look online ahead of time to verify your pharmacy’s participation.
 You can search pharmacy disposal locations by pharmacy name, city, or ZIP code at the California State Board of Pharmacy, an informative website especially for members with mail order prescriptions who don’t have a regular brick-and-mortar pharmacy.